 I’m about to tell you more about castor oil’s lymphatic system benefits along with many of its other common benefits and uses.

 1. Improves Immune Function

 Castor oil may be able to help improve lymphatic drainage, blood flow, thymus gland health and other immune system functions.
 A small, double-blind study published in the Journal of Naturopathic Medicine looked at the effects of castor oil packs on 36 human subjects.
-The packs covered a 12 inch by 12 inch area of the skin the upper right quadrant of the abdomen.
-The subjects had the packs applied while resting at 9:00 AM and then removed at 11:00 AM (so for a total of two hours).
+The packs covered a 12-inch by 12-inch area of the skin on the upper right quadrant of the abdomen.
+The subjects had the packs applied while resting at 9 a.m. and then removed at 11 a.m. (so for a total of two hours).
 The subjects had their blood drawn four times (one time pre-treatment and three times post-treatment) and there was no repetition of treatment.

 Overall, the researchers found that the subjects who used abdominal castor oil packs had significant increases in the production of lymphocytes compared with patients using placebo packs.
 (6) Why is this an awesome finding?
 Lymphocytes are the immune system’s natural “disease-fighters” that attack outside invaders such as toxins, bacteria and other perceived threats.

-So it appears that castor oil helps with the production of proper levels of lymphocytes, which are released and stored within the lymphatic tissue from the thymus gland, spleen, lymph nodes and tissue that lines the small intestine.
-The lymphatic system also impacts the circulatory and digestive systems, which is why castor oil is sometimes used to support heart health and improving digestive issues like constipation, too.
+So it appears that castor oil helps with the production of proper levels of lymphocytes, which are released and stored within the lymphatic tissue of the thymus gland, spleen, lymph nodes and tissue that lines the small intestine.
+The lymphatic system also impacts the circulatory and digestive systems, which is why the oil is sometimes used to support heart health and improve digestive issues like constipation, too.